osism/testbed/README.md

 ## Author information

-This testbed was created by [Betacloud Solutions GmbH](https://www.betacloud-solutions.de).
+This testbed was initially created by [Betacloud Solutions GmbH](https://www.betacloud-solutions.de).